 Krogh v.
 Donaldson, Lufkin & Jenrette Securities Corporation

-In this case, two investors sued their securities broker for wrongful liquidation of their accounts.
-After completion of discovery, Mr. Klein received a substantial settlement on behalf of his clients, the amount of which is confidential.
+Mr. Klein represented two investors who sued their securities broker for wrongful liquidation of their accounts.
+After completion of discovery, Mr. Klein received a substantial settlement on behalf of his clients.

 LDM v.
 Unisys Corporation

-In 1986, Mr. Klein negotiated a settlement for his client with Unisys Corporation.
+Mr. Klein negotiated a settlement for his client with Unisys Corporation.
 At the time, this was the largest settlement ever paid by Unisys Corporation in a non-securities case.
-The settlement amount is confidential.

 Overton, Lyman & Prince v.
 John Doe

-In 1986, Mr. Klein represented a client of Overton, Lyman & Prince, a prominent law firm, who contested any obligation to pay further attorneys' fees to the Overton firm.
-At trial, the court determined the Overton firm had not carried its burden in proving fees were owed and, upon Mr. Klein's motion, the court granted a defense verdict in favor of Mr. Klein's client.
+Overton, Lyman & Prince, a prominent law firm, sued a former client for fees.
+Mr. Klein represented the client.
+At trial, the court determined the Overton firm had not proved its case.
+The court granted a defense verdict in favor of Mr. Klein's client.

 Pellizzon v.
 Fidelity Investments

 Mr. Klein represented a securities investor whose orders were not executed properly.
 Mr. Klein prevailed in arbitration and the client was awarded all the money he requested.

 Plaza Freeway Limited Partnership v.
 First Mountain Bank